FlawCon/2019.flawcon.xyz/coc/index.md

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance, After all, Without attendees the conference wouldn't be happening.

-We expect participants to follow these rules at conference and workshop venues and conference-related social events.
+We expect participants to follow these rules at conference and workshop venues, conference-related social events, and any online platform under control of the conference.

 This code of conduct was taken from [confcodeofconduct.com](http://confcodeofconduct.com/), with a few minor changes